Skip to main content

 Apply the accumulated gradients using the Adam optimizer configured by adam_params.
 Call this after one or more forward_backward calls.

-Publish the LoRA adapter to the paired sampling server under name and return a future that resolves to a SamplingClient pinned to the just-published version.
+Publish the LoRA adapter to the paired sampling server under name and return a future that resolves to a SamplingClient pinned to the newly published version.
 Calling .result() runs two stages: the trainer publishes weights, then the SDK polls the sampler until at least one replica reports the new version loaded.
+The sampler-wait phase has a fixed 600-second ceiling independent of the timeout= you pass to .result(); if no replica reports the new version by then, the call raises RuntimeError.
 The returned SamplingClient carries X-Min-Policy-Version on every subsequent sample() call, so requests only land on replicas that have the right weights.

 TrainingClient.list_checkpoints() -> list[Checkpoint]

-List checkpoints for the trainer server bound to this client.
-Requires that this client was constructed via ServiceClient.create_lora_training_client (which populates the necessary session and server IDs automatically).
+List checkpoints for the run bound to this client.
+Requires that this client was constructed via ServiceClient.create_lora_training_client (which populates the necessary session and run IDs automatically).

 Return presigned URLs for every file in a checkpoint folder.
-Same semantics as ServiceClient.get_checkpoint_archive_url but scoped to the trainer server this client is bound to.
+Same semantics as ServiceClient.get_checkpoint_archive_url.

 TrainingClient.get_tokenizer()